scylladb/scylladb/docs/operating-scylla/security/encryption-at-rest.rst

 ----------------------

 ScyllaDB protects your sensitive data with data-at-rest encryption.
-It protects the privacy of your user's data, reduces the risk of data breaches, and helps meet regulatory requirements.
+It protects the privacy of your users' data, reduces the risk of data breaches, and helps meet regulatory requirements.
 In particular, it provides an additional level of protection for your data persisted in storage or its backups.